agronholm/typeguard/docs/index.rst

 Using the profiler hook
 -----------------------

+.. deprecated:: 2.6
+   Use the import hook instead.
+The profiler hook will be removed in v3.0.

 This type checking approach requires no code changes, but does come with a number of drawbacks.
 It relies on setting a profiler hook in the interpreter which gets called every time a new Python stack frame is entered or exited.